VPN Install and Setup Guide for Mac

 To connect a cellphone with the VPN, Duo multi-factor authentication needs to be installed and configured.

-- When prompted, type in your Access IT ID and password, and complete multi-factor authentication
+- When prompted, type in your Access IT ID and password.

 - After authentication is complete, a green checkmark will display next to the Pulse Secure icon on the Menu bar, located in the upper right corner.